Table of Contents

 Last but not least is to let the Char Siu cool down before cutting it into thin serving slices

 Remove Char Siu from the wok after the cooking is done.
 Place them on a plate to cool a little before cutting them into thin slices.
-It makes the cutting even easier if you chill Char Siu in the refrigerator and slice the following day.
+It makes the cutting even easier if you chill Char Siu in the refrigerator and slice it the following day.

 Char Siu {Chao Shao Braised Chinese BBQ Pork} Recipe